arenaxr/arena-docs/content/overview/user-guide.md

 For the best ARENA performance, you need a couple of things:

-- **Chrome or Edge Web Browser** (FireFox also works, but sometimes FireFox doesn’t send video)
+- **Chrome or Edge Web Browser** (FireFox also works, but sometimes FireFox doesn't send video)
 - No ad blockers (some blockers are okay, others cause issues)
 - **Headphones highly recommended**.
 They provide directional sound and stop echo.
-Please stay on mute when not speaking if you don’t have headphones.
+Please stay on mute when not speaking if you don't have headphones.
 - A fast machine to handle all the processing and 3D graphics is also recommended

 ## Opening a Scene